Dteyn/SF2000_Battery_Level_Patcher/README.md

 0xA1 - 1 bar - red, nearly empty
 ```

-Any reading below the lowest value will display a 'low battery - charge soon' warning message which will interrupt gameplay and give the user a change to save the game before the battery dies completely.
+Any reading below the lowest value will display a 'low battery - charge soon' warning message which will interrupt gameplay and give the user a chance to save the game before the battery dies completely.

 The values above correspond to actual voltage readings by multiplying the actual voltage by a factor of 50.
 For instance, a decimal value of 191 (0xBF) in the firmware corresponds to a voltage of 3.82V (191/50 = 3.82).